SiddharthaAnand/datastructures/bloom_filter/README.md

 do an incredible job of explaining the architecture in detail.
 Some of those sources are listed below in **Credits**.

+## Other usages?
+- A Cache storage strategy?
+- Content recommendation?

 ## Credits

 - [The original paper by Burton Bloom](https://dl.acm.org/doi/10.1145/362686.362692)